Template Metaprogramming Part 1

 This might seem like a bit to swallow, but let’s break it down.
 The

-specialization only takes one template parameter, the type T
+specialization only takes one template parameter, the type T that we

 want to check.
 The second parameter holds the enable_if